JuliusKoronci/phalcon-swagger/README.md

 ### What is missing

-I cam up with the library quiet fast and had no time to write tests or test it on more examples.
+I came up with the library quiet fast and had no time to write tests or test it on more examples.
-The library should work and I am using it in my projects and everyone is free to use or modify it as he sees fits.
+The library should work and I am using it in my projects.
+Everyone is free to use or modify it as he sees fit.
 I will be more than happy to have some pull requests :) if someone is interested.